 Freestanding vs Rack Supported Mezzanines

-Mezzanines are a great way to increase square footage and expand your work area.
-They support office space, equipment handling, and storage and manufacturing operations.
+Mezzanines are a valuable addition to any facility, offering a smart way to increase square footage and expand your workspace.
+They provide versatile solutions for supporting office space, equipment handling, and storage and manufacturing operations.

-These types of mezzanines can be customized with stairs, heavy-duty rails, gates, and lifts to suit your requirements.
+Freestanding mezzanines offer a wide range of customization options, including the addition of stairs, heavy-duty rails, gates, and lifts to suit your specific requirements.

-- You can add sprinkler systems to the webbing in girder and joist system modules.
+Sprinkler System Integration: You can enhance fire safety by adding sprinkler systems to the webbing in the girder and joist system modules.

 Rack supported mezzanines can be installed over the top of the racking uprights, within the pallet racking, and over the aisle space.
 Rack supported mezzanines ensure cost-effective use of the pallet rack as pallet storage is accessible below and perimeters.